johnnyshankman/hihat/README.md

 * [tidal-media-downloader](https://github.com/yaronzz/Tidal-Media-Downloader) (Works with Tidal)
 * [spotify-downloader](https://github.com/spotDL/spotify-downloader) (Works with Spotify and Youtube Music)

-Just as a note, *hihat* does not support video files of any sort (yet).
+Just as a note, *hihat* does not support video files of any sort (yet) nor protected AAX audiobooks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>